BigFranklin1/Project3-CUDA-Path-Tracer/README.md

 ============
 **Additional Time for Each Frame**

-According to the test analysis, the cost added by denoising is varying between 0.8 ms to 20 ms mainly depending on the resolution.
+The additional time varies from 1ms to ~10ms depending on the resolution.
+In a typical frame of 800x800, the average denoising time is 3ms.

 **How denoising influences the number of iterations needed to get an "acceptably smooth" result**